4.4 Inclusive programmes for young people

-The reports of the DG detached youth worker, the recommendations of a future conference on the subject of youth welfare and the report on the KFN study "Gewalterfahrungen und Medienkonsum bei Jugendlichen in der DG [Experiences of violence and media consumption among young people in the DG] have shown that there is a need for action in the areas of violence prevention, fairness (fair access and equality of opportunity) an right to special help or support for children and young people with a variety of problems.
+The reports of the German-speaking Community detached youth worker, the recommendations of a future conference on the subject of youth welfare and the report on the study "Experiences of violence and media consumption among young people in the German-speaking Community" (Gewalterfahrungen und Medienkonsum bei Jugendlichen in der Deutschsprachigen Gemeinschaft), which was carried out by Kriminologisches Forschungsinstitut Niedersachen eV, have shown that there is a need for action in the areas of violence prevention, fairness (fair access and equality of opportunity) and right to special help or support for children and young people with a variety of problems.

 - Planning actions aimed at the target groups for children and young people with a range of problems

 - Propensity to violence among children and young people.

 The action plan on these two focuses consisted of seven projects carried out in cooperation with various organisations.
 Among others there were

 - further training module for “Violence Prevention” or “Dealing with young people’s worries”

 - provision for experiential education in the German-speaking Community

 - awareness-raising campaigns on the topic of “Violence in the Media and Dealing Critically with Media”

 For many years, on behalf of the youth court and in collaboration with the youth court services oikos has been monitoring and supporting young people with behavioural problems or drawn into criminal activity in the IPPGs (closed educational centres) or in a closed centre in St. Hubert (French-speaking Community).